Wilson Community College logo

 1958

-Founded as Wilson Industrial Education Center; first classes began.
+Established as Wilson Industrial Education Center; first classes began; construction started on first building.

 1964

-Granted authority to award Associate in Applied Science Degree; renamed Wilson County Technical Institute.
+Granted authority to award the Associate in Applied Science Degree; name changed to Wilson County Technical Institute.

 1969